 If you’re in Alsace over Easter, make sure you go to one of the special markets.
 Towns are covered in Easter-related decorations as stalls fill the streets with both chocolate and live bunnies and more.

 In Provence, the town of L’Isle-sur-la-Sorgue holds its annual Easter antiques fair over the Easter weekend.
-This year it’s from April 10th to 13th, 2020.
+This year it’s from April 15 to 18, 2022.
 The town is almost entirely devoted to antiques, and is one of the biggest antique centres in Europe.
-At Easter it expands into the streets and expands into brocante and bargains that the normal punter can pick up for a song.
+At Easter it expands into the streets and includes bric-a-brac and bargains that the normal punter can pick up for a song.

 Read about the main events in April in France